NtwariMike-CK/Weather-App/README.md

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript
 - API: OpenWeatherMap API for fetching real-time weather data.
-- Deployment: Hosted using GitHub Pages.
+- Deployment: Hosted using GitHub servers with nginx

 ## How It Works